dylan-security-journey/Pre-Security-Documentation/How-The-Web-Works.md

 WAF (Web Application Firewall): sits between web request and web server, purpose to protect webserver from hacking (request from real browser or bot), checks for rate limiting (excessive amount of web request)

+## How Web Servers Work

+web server is software that listens for incoming connection and utilizes HTTP to deliver web content to clients,common webservers are APache, Nginx, and IIS

+web server delivers files from called root directory in software settings

+Viirtual Hosts

+web servers can host multiple websites with different domain names through virtual host, text-based configuration files, if not match default website will be provided

+Static vs Dynamic Content

+static content is content that never changes like pictures, directly served from webserver with no changes made to them

+Dynamic content could change with different request, latest entries, word sensitivity searches

+Backend is changes you end up seeing through scripting, everything you see is called frontend

+Scripting and Backend languages

+PHP, Python, Ruby, NodeJS, Perl, interact with databases and process data